June 28, 2025 12:00 PM

 Stepping Stage

-A non-profit group, Tlanese was established in 2004 to share Mexican culture through dance and to keep traditions alive in the hearts of youth.
-It has grown and is officially known as Casa de la Cultural Tlanese.
+A non-profit group, Ballet Folklorico Tlanese was established in 2004 to share Mexican culture through dance and to keep traditions alive in the hearts of youth.
 The group specializes in traditional dances from different states of Mexico such as Oaxaca, Veracruz, Sinaloa and Jalisco. ¡Viva México!

 Stepping Stage